 Turn the Corner

-When you reach the corner, chain 3 rather than 1.
-For the next stitch, insert the hook into the last hold you made, as pictured above.
+After you've made a cluster of single crochets right before the corner, chain 3 (rather than 1).
+For the next stitch (the first of the new side), insert the hook into the last hold you made, as pictured above.

 Now that you have turned the corner, you no longer has stripes to guide your placement.
 You can mark the fabric every 1/4 to 5/8-inch using a Chaco Marker if you would like a guide or you can just eye-ball it.